terrytaylorbonn/terrytaylorbonn.github.io/0-mission copy.markdown

 <br>

-### **1.2 What AI can't do**
+## **2 And what doesnt work**

 Falling for AI hype (as a product dev or consumer) will cost you dearly. **"No more programmers"** (Jensen Huang), **"no more workers"** (Musk, the colonizer of Mars), **"we must pause AI development because its not safe"** (Anthropic CEO), **"AI already has emotions"** (Nobel and Turing prize winner Jeffrey Hinton) etc etc. The general public has no idea how AI really works.
 Fertile ground for con artists.

-If AI was truly intelligent then AI integration would just involve connecting AI and letting it rip. **But AI is not intelligent.
+If AI was truly intelligent then AI integration would just be connecting AI and letting it rip. **But AI is not intelligent.
 AI is based 100% on deterministic binary algorithms that compute statistical probabilities.
 AI is an addon, a helpful assistant.** The most reliable AI systems use the smallest AI component that can provide the required functionality.

 <!-- **AI is a security risk**.
 The core NN in AI has what are often referred to as "hidden layers" that perform the massive brute-force number crunching to generate "intelligent" output. **It's impossible (even for AI) to determine how a NN has been programmed by analyzing the parameter settings in these layers**. -->